2011 Missouri River Institute Research Symposium is at USD

-Beginning at 9 a.m., posters and presentations documenting Missouri River research will be offered inside the Al Neuharth Media Center.
-Persons interested in Missouri River issues are encouraged to join researchers from the University and other academic institutions, as well as federal, state and local organizations for discussion of the science, history and policy of the Missouri River.
-Organizations contributing to the symposium include the U.S. Fish and Wildlife Service, National Park Service, U.S. Army Corps of Engineers, and Nebraska Game and Parks Commission.
+Beginning at 9 a.m., posters and presentations documenting Missouri River research will be featured at the Al Neuharth Media Center.
+Individuals interested in Missouri River issues are encouraged to join researchers from the university and other academic institutions, as well as federal, state and local organizations for discussion of the science, history and policy of the Missouri River.
+Organizations contributing to the symposium include the National Park Service, U.S. Army Corps of Engineers, Missouri River Futures and The Nature Conservancy.

 You May Also Like